microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

    ```
       C:\ <openvino_install_directory>\setupvars.bat
    ```
    **Note:** If you are using a dockerfile to use OpenVINO™ Execution Provider, sourcing OpenVINO™ won't be possible within the dockerfile.
 You would have to explicitly set the LD_LIBRARY_PATH to point to OpenVINO™ libraries location.
-Refer our [dockerfile].(https://github.com/microsoft/onnxruntime/blob/master/dockerfiles/Dockerfile.openvino)
+Refer our [dockerfile](https://github.com/microsoft/onnxruntime/blob/master/dockerfiles/Dockerfile.openvino).

 **C#**

 To use csharp api for openvino execution provider create a custom nuget package.
 Follow the instructions [here](../build/inferencing.md#build-nuget-packages) to install prerequisites for nuget creation.
-Once prerequisites are installed follow the instructions to [build openvino](../build/eps.md#openvino) and add an extra flag `--build_nuget` to create nuget packages.
+Once prerequisites are installed follow the instructions to [build openvino execution provider](../build/eps.md#openvino) and add an extra flag `--build_nuget` to create nuget packages.
 Two nuget packages will be created Microsoft.ML.OnnxRuntime.Managed and Microsoft.ML.OnnxRuntime.Openvino.

 ### Multi-threading for OpenVINO™ Execution Provider